 Each participant should prepare a list of talking points, or even write a short letter that they will read aloud during the intervention.
 It’s a good idea to address the addicted individual directly, but this is not the time to attack, accuse, or get angry.
 Instead, explain what affects the substance abuse has had, and your fears for the future.

 Remain compassionate, and make sure that the subject of the intervention understands that you love and support them.

 Is It Necessary To Have a Professional On Hand?

 While not necessary to have a counselor, therapist, or social worker who’s experienced in treating addiction attend the intervention, it can help.
 As you might imagine, interventions can get heated.
 Emotions run high, and it’s fairly easy to get sidetracked.
 A professional can ensure that the intervention runs as smoothly as possible, and gently guide participants back to the matter at hand.

 It can be hard to predict how an addicted person will react to the intervention.
-She may capitulate immediately, or she may become hostile and defensive.
-She will almost certainly be feeling anger, sadness, guilt, and denial.
+They may capitulate immediately, or become hostile and defensive.
+There will almost certainly be feelings of anger, sadness, guilt, and denial.